RoKi Naiset

-Rovaniemen Kiekko Naiset ('Rovaniemi's Puck Women'), abbreviated RoKi Naiset, are an ice hockey team in the Auroraliiga.
+Rovaniemen Kiekko Naiset ('Rovaniemi's Puck Women'), abbreviated RoKi Naiset, are an ice hockey team in the Naisten Suomi-sarja.
 They play at Lappi Areena in Rovaniemi, the capital city of Finnish Lapland.

+RoKi played in the Finnish Championship league, the Auroraliiga (previously called Naisten Liiga), from the 2020–21 season through the 2025–26 season.

 History

 The team was founded as the women's representative team of the ice hockey club Rovaniemen Kiekko (RoKi) in 2012.
 RoKi Naiset quickly established themselves as perennially successful competitors in the Naisten Mestis, the second-tier women's ice hockey league in Finland.
 In December 2019, RoKi earned promotion to the Lower Division (Alempi jatkosarja) of the Naisten Liiga, Finland's premier women's ice hockey league.

 RoKi first played a full regular season in the Naisten Liiga during the 2020–21 season.
-They successfully defended their place in the Naisten Liiga during the post-season qualification series in 2021, 2022, and 2023.
+They successfully defended their place in the Naisten Liiga/Auroraliiga during the post-season qualification series in 2021, 2022, 2023, and 2025.
+The team was relegated after being swept in the 2026 Auroraliiga qualification by the Pelicans Lahti.
+Though RoKi Naiset was relegated from Auroraliiga to the Naisten Mestis, it was determined that the team would merge with the club's team in the Naisten Suomi-sarja, called RoKi Naiset Team, and the combined team would apply for a place in 2026–27 Naisten Suomi-sarja season, instead of the Naisten Mestis.
+The club stated that the decision was reached via consultation with players from both teams and that player feedback suggested there was insufficient interest in assembling a team at the Mestis level.

 Season-by-season results

 This is a partial list of recent seasons completed by RoKi Naiset.